 - 1 ½ tablespoons maltose or substitute honey

 - 1 ½ tablespoons honey

 - 2 tablespoons hoisin sauce

-- 1 tablespoon light soy sauce (I used all dark)
+- 1 tablespoon light soy sauce or substitute dark soy sauce

 - 1 tablespoon dark soy sauce

-- 1 teaspoon oyster sauce (I omitted since I'm allergic)
+- 1 teaspoon oyster sauce omit for shellfish allergies

 - 1 tablespoon shaoxing cooking wine

-- ½ teaspoon (2 gm) ground white pepper (I used black pepper)
+- ½ teaspoon ground white or black pepper

 - pinch of salt